baudo2048/sinatra_hello_service/README.md

 ## Heroku setup

-# create two apps tied to the same git repo, but with separate git repos on heroku, with two remote names
+### create two apps tied to the same git repo, but with separate git repos on heroku, with two remote names
 $ heroku create --remote mainapp
 $ heroku create --remote servapp

+### Set config variable called WHICH_APP which our code can check for
+$ heroku config:set WHICH_APP=mainapp --remote mainapp
+$ heroku config:set WHICH_APP=servapp --remote servapp

+### Launch each one by pushing
+$ git push mainapp main
+$ git push servapp main